kedacore/http-add-on/CONTRIBUTING.md

 There are many areas we can use contributions - ranging from code, documentation, feature proposals, issue triage, samples, and content creation.

+This document details high-level guidance for contributing to this repository.
+For specific technical guidance on contributing, please see [docs/contributing.md](./docs/contributing.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**